The 5 Love Languages (For Your Dog)

 Bring a friend’s dog over.
 Is your dog excited for his new play partner or is he minding his own business?

 DOG TRAINING TIP: If at any time your dog chooses a different love language, take note!
 For example, if you take your dog outside and after a few minutes your dog runs inside and grabs a toy, that is most likely an indication that toys or “gifts” is a higher value love language than acts of service (going outside).
+However, the biggest love gift for your dog later in like will be preventing illness.
+Having dog arthritis treatment will be much appreciated by your dog.

 Give your dog food.
 Does he get excited?
 Or is this an expected, boring part of his day?